Ruhallah93/superior-scoring-rules/README.md

 ## Files & Directories

 1. Superior_Scoring_Rules.ipynb: It includes the implementation and analysis of the two proposed superior scoring rules.
+2. superior_scoring_rules.py: It includes the implementation of Penalized Brier Score (PBS) and Penalized Logarithmic Loss (PLL).
 2. /history: This folder contains images of statistical analysis.
 3. /hyperparameters-tuning: This folder includes the results of hyperparameter tuning.